 - 122. There may be sound commercial reasons for a customer using nominee shareholders, for example, to ease administration and reduce costs by tasking the nominee to undertake essential corporate actions in the administration of the structure. - 123.
 Notwithstanding the above, as detailed in Section 7.3. of this Handbook, the use of nominee shareholders can provide a customer with the means to obscure true ownership and control by separating legal and beneficial ownership.
 The use of nominee shareholders therefore presents a higher risk, making it more difficult for the firm to establish the true beneficial ownership of a customer. - 124.
-For the purposes of Paragraph 5(2)(d) of Schedule 3, examples of enhanced measures the firm could apply in respect of a business relationship or occasional transaction involving or in relation to a customer which is a legal person with nominee shareholders, or owned by a legal person with nominee shareholders, or owned by a legal person with nominee shareholders, could include: - (a) determining and satisfying itself as to the reasons why the customer, or a legal person which owns the customer, is making use of nominee shareholders; - (b) using external data sources to collect information on the fitness and propriety of the nominee shareholder (such as their regulated status and reputation) and the particular country risk; - (c) where nominees are used in intermediary relationships falling within Section 9.8. of this Handbook, the measures the firm must take in accordance with the Commission Rules in Section 9.8.2. - 125.
+For the purposes of Paragraph 5(2)(d) of Schedule 3, examples of enhanced measures the firm could apply in respect of a business relationship or occasional transaction involving or in relation to a customer which is a legal person with nominee shareholders, or owned by a legal person with nominee shareholders, or owned by a legal person with nominee shareholders, or owned by a legal person with nominee shareholders, or owned by a legal person with nominee shareholders, or owned by a legal person with nominee shareholders. - (a) determining and satisfying itself as to the reasons why the customer, or a legal person which owns the customer, is making use of nominee shareholders; - (b) using external data sources to collect information on the fitness and propriety of the nominee shareholder (such as their regulated status and reputation) and the particular country risk;

+- (c) where nominees are used in intermediary relationships falling within Section 9.8. of this Handbook, the measures the firm must take in accordance with the Commission Rules in Section 9.8.2. - 125.
 Where the firm enters into a business relationship or undertakes an occasional transaction with a CIS which is authorised or registered by the Commission and has not been nominated as the party responsible for applying CDD measures to investors in that CIS in accordance with Section 4.8.1. of this Handbook, it is not required to apply enhanced measures in respect of that CIS where the CIS has nominee shareholders, for example, an intermediary investing into the CIS on behalf its own customers.